 We generate a list of organizations for consideration by combining existing lists of animal advocacy organizations, organizations that we are aware of for other reasons, and suggestions solicited from experts and obtained through our website.
 Suggestions for our next round of evaluations are welcome.

 Because there are so many animal advocacy organizations, even briefly evaluating all of them would easily overwhelm our capacity: The Humane Society of the United States estimates that there are 3,500 animal shelters in the US alone, and though in some cases a single organization runs many shelters, this suggests the number of animal advocacy organizations is similarly high.
 Therefore, as we are compiling our list, we use heuristics to decide which organizations to include.
 Specifically, we strive to include all organizations focused on highly effective areas, but in areas we consider less promising, we evaluate only those groups recommended specifically to our attention.
-Therefore, while we hope that our evaluations cover a large percentage of groups working towards farm animal advocacy, we omit from consideration many charities focused on companion animal welfare.
+Therefore, while we hope that our evaluations cover a large percentage of groups working towards farmed animal advocacy, we omit from consideration many charities focused on companion animal welfare.
 As we conduct future research, we may revise our opinions of which areas offer the most effective ways of improving animal lives, and we would then revise our heuristics accordingly.

-ACE’s Director of Research and Executive Director work with staff and qualified volunteers to conduct evaluations.
+ACE’s research staff work with interns and qualified volunteers to conduct charity reviews.
 We use an evaluation template to ensure that crucial factors are considered for each organization.
 Evaluators review the organization’s website and other materials and interview some of their employees.
 Evaluators also consider general evidence regarding the activities of the organization, such as the findings of our intervention evaluations.
 Evaluators document conversations so that sources can be provided in the final report.